taskin-saadman/LoL-Connection-Manager/README.md

 - List all active connections
 - Remove gamers from the system
 - Help command to display available commands
+- Permanently ban a player from a server
 - Exit the application

 ## Installation